redhat-developer/vscode-yaml/README.md

 }
 ```

-`yaml.schemas` allows you to specify json schemas that you want to validate against the yaml that you write. *Kubernetes* is a reserved keyword field.
-It does not require a url as the language server will provide that.
-You just need the keyword `kubernetes` and a glob pattern.
+`yaml.schemas` allows you to specify JSON schemas that you want to validate against the YAML you write. *Kubernetes* is a reserved keyword field.
+It does not require a URL, as the language server will provide that.
+You need the keyword `kubernetes` and a glob pattern.

 ### Mapping a schema in an extension

-- Supports `yamlValidation` point which allows you to contribute a schema for a specific type of yaml file (Similar to [jsonValidation](https://code.visualstudio.com/docs/extensionAPI/extension-points#_contributesjsonvalidation))
+- Supports `yamlValidation` point, which allows you to contribute a schema for a specific type of YAML file (Similar to [jsonValidation](https://code.visualstudio.com/docs/extensionAPI/extension-points#_contributesjsonvalidation))
 e.g.
 ```JSON
 {